Free Things To Do This Fall In Denver

 Denver Art Museum Free Days

 The Denver Art Museum's Hamilton Building is an architectural work of art.
 Designed by Daniel Libeskind, it will change the way you experience art and architecture.
-Explore the Museum's galleries showcasing a world-famous American Indian art collection, as well as art from around the world.
+Explore the Museum's galleries showcasing a world-famous American Indian art collection, as well as traditional and contemporary art from around the world.

-Families can play for FREE the first Tuesday of each month from 4 p.m. - 8 p.m.
-Discover the Children's Museum of Denver, where interactive Playscapes, programs, and special events all make learning fun by engaging children, infant through age 8, to play, learn and explore.
-It is a place that ignites and fosters a love of learning that children will carry with them throughout life.
+Families can play for free the first Tuesday of each month from 4 p.m. to 8 p.m.
+Discover the Children's Museum of Denver at Marsico Campus, where interactive playscapes, programs and special events make learning fun by engaging kids to play, learn and explore.
+It's a place that ignites and fosters a love of learning that children will carry with them throughout life.

-Learn all about the "Unsinkable" Molly Brown during this free day at the Molly Brown House Museum.
+Learn all about the "Unsinkable" Molly Brown and the tragic voyage of the Titanic during free days at the Molly Brown House Museum.

 Denver Firefighters Museum Free Day

-The Denver Firefighters Museum is one of Denver's great hidden gems, located in the heart of downtown!
-Learn about some real American heroes, try on some firefighters gear, get behind the wheel of an antique fire engine and slide down the pole!
+The Denver Firefighters Museum is one of Denver's great hidden gems, located in the heart of Downtown.
+Learn about real American heroes, try on some firefighters' gear, get behind the wheel of an antique fire engine and even slide down the pole!

 Four Mile Historic Park Free Days